openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 #### mpf_component_util.VideoCapture
-`mpf_component_util.VideoCapture` is an utility class for reading videos.
-`mpf_component_util.VideoCapture` works very similarly to `cv2.VideoCapture`, except that it might modify the video frames based on job properties.
-From the point of view of someone using `mpf_component_util.VideoCapture`, these modifications are mostly transparent. `mpf_component_util.VideoCapture` makes it look like you are reading the original video file as though it has already been rotated, flipped, cropped, etc.
+`mpf_component_util.VideoCapture` is a utility class for reading videos. `mpf_component_util.VideoCapture` works very similarly to `cv2.VideoCapture`, except that it might modify the video frames based on job properties.
+From the point of view of someone using `mpf_component_util.VideoCapture`, these modifications are mostly transparent.
+`mpf_component_util.VideoCapture` makes it look like you are reading the original video file as though it has already been rotated, flipped, cropped, etc. Also, if frame skipping is enabled, such as by setting the value of the FRAME_INTERVAL job property, it makes it look like you are reading the video as though it never contained the skipped frames.

 One issue with this approach is that the detection frame numbers and bounding box will be relative to the modified video, not the original.
 To make the detections relative to the original video the `mpf_component_util.VideoCapture.reverse_transform(video_track)` method must be called on each `mpf_component_api.VideoTrack`.
-Since the use of `mpf_component_util.VideoCapture` is optional, the framework cannot just do the reverse transform for the developer.
+Since the use of `mpf_component_util.VideoCapture` is optional, the framework cannot automatically perform the reverse transform for the developer.
-See the documentation for [`mpf_component_util.VideoCaptureMixin`](#mpf_component_utilvideocapturemixin) for a more concise way to use `mpf_component_util.VideoCapture`

 The general pattern for using `mpf_component_util.VideoCapture` is as follows:
 ```python